 Teaching youth about native plants and animals

-North Island rangatahi (youth) will soon be testing a new app that aims to connect them with the environment by teaching them about plants and animals.
+North Island rangatahi (youth) will test a new app that aims to connect them with the environment by teaching them about plants and animals.

 Researchers Kiri Reihana and Yvonne Taura are leading the project that essentially aims to inspire rangatahi to get out into the environment.